-397 Institutes of the Christian Religion, Bk.1, Ch.4, Sec.
+398 Institutes of the Christian Religion, Bk.1, Ch.4, Sec.
 1. Here Calvin uses the term "manifest" in the terms of the natural revelation in creation rather than implying a natural theology which posits positive evidential inference from nature to God.

-398 Kuhn, The Structure of Scientific Revolutions, 111-34.
+399 Kuhn, The Structure of Scientific Revolutions, 111-34.
 This became known as simply Structure in conversation.
 It is difficult to underestimate Kuhn's influence and impact at the time of publication.
 Though a philosopher of science, his legacy was primarily in other disciples (especially non-scientific ones) who felt his work de-privileged science as a unique, objective enterprise.
 That is, Kuhn struggled to escape the relativist implications of his work and ran into problems with his more general thesis of the incommensurability of scientific paradigms.
 Thus, although an extremely important milestone in the philosophy of science, he was by no means the last word.

-399 For example, it is common in Information Theory to distinguish between 'information' and 'data.'
+400 For example, it is common in Information Theory to distinguish between 'information' and 'data.'
 "Information" is conceived of as "data" that has been organized in some way.
 If sensory data or 'stimulus' is where we start (as in Quine, From Stimulus to Science), we have already imposed a preunderstanding on our 'facts.'

-400 "Paradigm" first appears in Kuhn's Structure on 11 and is what he called "normal science," a stable iteration of a particular science.
+401 "Paradigm" first appears in Kuhn's Structure on 11 and is what he called "normal science," a stable iteration of a particular science.
 Kuhn was originally a physicist, and paradigms were easy to discern in physics-Baconian, Newtonian, Einsteinian quantum physics and the Quantum Field Theory (QFT) of Hawkings/Penrose.
 Ian Hacking in his introductory essay to the 50th anniversary edition thus questions how applicable his model is generally to the other sciences but does not question the basic concept of a governing paradigm which became influential far beyond the sciences.

-Thus, "theory laden" or "worldview dependent" are givens in our discussion, and the latter phrase will become increasingly important for us as we focus the discussion, there is no other way by which we can conceive of the problem in a rigorous, transparent, and coherent manner.
+can conceive of the problem in a rigorous, transparent, and coherent manner.
 There is also an indissoluble relationship between truth and factuality.
 Nagel puts the intimate and important connection this way:

 "Some philosophical claims about knowledge have turned out to be confused or self-undermining, but other findings about knowledge, like its special connection with truth, have stood the test of time."
-401 (Emphasis added).
+402 (Emphasis added).

 It would seem reasonable to assert that all facts should be truths about the world and some theories of truth would indeed declare we have merely expressed a tautology in that assertion.
 However, all truths are not necessarily (logically) facts, unless we permit abstract truths with no material analogue into our theory of truth.
-That is, "facts" are perceived as having, if not a necessary, a special or strong connection with reality; "truth" can be conceived broadly (in terms of theoretical coherence) or narrowly (in terms of correspondence or disquotation).402
+That is, "facts" are perceived as having, if not a necessary, a special or strong connection with reality; "truth" can be conceived broadly (in terms of theoretical coherence) or narrowly (in terms of correspondence or disquotation).403